If you have a red dot, please read the information below regarding limitations.

 Make/Model/Barrel Length/Optic (model)/Threaded Barrel/Light (model)/Sight height/Other (Please know I DO NOT build for any revolver with a red dot.)

-Draw hand, belt width, clip model, open or sewn at the muzzle, shirt guard (none, half or full), body color, rough or slick out leather, reinforcement color, exotic (if desired), Modwing or Darkwing, steel band (Notes: All AIWB come with a steel band except the Aegis Calypto 1.
-For the Monoblock model, it only works with 1.5" belts or smaller.)
+Draw hand, belt width, clip model, open or sewn at the muzzle, shirt guard (none, half or full EXCEPT THE AEGIS R MODEL.
+Please see the photo under the Aegis R description.), body color, rough or slick out leather, reinforcement color, exotic (if desired), Modwing or Darkwing, steel band, Velcro with adhesive for after market wedges, pillows, etc. ($2) (Notes: All AIWB come with a steel band except the Aegis Calypto 1.)

 Shoulder Holsters